k8s-platform-hub/hello-ghost/README.md

 # hello-ghost

-This project consists of a basic hasura project with Ghost with SQLite deployed.
+This project consists of a basic Hasura project with Ghost with SQLite deployed.

 ## Quickstart